Jo Baring is Director & Curator of the Ingram Collection.

 Baring was formerly Director of Christie's UK and ran the 20th century British Art department at their South Kensington location.
 She is a graduate of Brasenose College, Oxford and holds an M.A. from the Courtauld Institute of Art.
 She sits on the Apollo Magazine Advisory Board, is a trustee of charity ArtCan, and is a member of the Association of Professional Art Advisors and the Association of Women in the Arts.
 Baring has curated exhibitions at museums and public galleries throughout the UK, and launched the Young Contemporary Talent Purchase Prize at the Ingram Collection in 2016.

-Caroline Cuthbert is an art dealer who was a Director at the Antony D’Offay Gallery.
+Caroline Cuthbert is an art consultant who was a Director at the Antony D’Offay Gallery.

 Cuthbert currently sits on the board of the Kenneth Armitage Foundation.
 She previously worked for the Tate as a curator of the Modern Collection.

-Stephen Feeke is Curator for the New Art Centre, Roche Court, Wiltshire.
+Stephen Feeke is a writer and curator.
+He was previously a Director at the New Art Centre, Wiltshire.

 Feeke read History of Art at the University of Leeds, before working at the Henry Moore Institute where he was involved in making a diverse programme of exhibitions of ancient, modern and contemporary sculpture.
 He has lectured regularly for the Museums Association and was on the editorial panel of the Museums Journal.
 He has written for a wide range of exhibition catalogues and publications, most recently on the sculptors Sir Anthony Caro and Michael Dean.